How To Maximize Your Social Security Benefits

 If you make above the limits listed above, 50% or 85% of your Social Security benefits will be taxable.

 What Is the Maximum Social Security Benefit?

-Conversely, if you retire early and begin taking payments at 62, the most your monthly benefit can be is $2,364.
-If you wait as long as possible to begin taking Social Security and retire at 70, the highest maximum benefit available is $4,194.
+If you retire early and begin taking payments at 62, the most your monthly benefit can be is $2,572.
+If you want to maximize your Social Security benefit, collecting benefits early would be the wrong move, since it will lower your maximum benefit limit.

 While many elect to receive Social Security as soon as they are eligible, you end up leaving a lot of money on the table by retiring early.
 One of the easiest ways to maximize your monthly benefit amount is to hold off on taking Social Security for as long as financially possible.

 To illustrate, the difference between taking the benefit when retiring early at age 62 and the maximum benefit when retiring late at age 70 equals more than $200,000 left on the table over the span of 10 years.

 There are several factors that determine your maximum benefit.
 It should also be noted that, at minimum, you must earn 40 Social Security credits to qualify for any kind of benefit.
 In most cases, 40 credits equate to 10 years of work.

 The two main areas that will impact your maximum benefit are your retirement age and your earnings history.